Great Steak Recipes and Filet Mignon with Peppercorn Sauce

-There are cuts of meat that will make a far better steak - which is a vital part of great steak recipes.
+Great steak recipes will come from finding the perfect cut of meat and then learning how to properly cook that meat.
+And there are cuts of meat that will make a far better steak - which is a vital part of great steak recipes.

-And learning how to cook a steak to the desired temperature or "doneness" is also very important - especially when cooking a rare steak.
+Learning how to cook a steak to the desired temperature or "doneness" is also very important - especially when cooking a rare steak.

 right cut of meat for your great steak recipes will be one of the most

 The different cuts of meat that make great steak recipes mainly come from three specific sections of a cow or animal.

-The three most important sections are the rib (where Prime Rib comes from), short loin, and sirloin sections.
+The three most important sections are the Rib (where Prime Rib comes from), Short Loin, and Sirloin sections.

 steak will be cool and very red in the center.
 Cook this steak in a hot pan

-A rare steak should only be slightly warm and bright red in the center.
+A Rare Steak should only be slightly warm and bright red in the center.
 Cook this steak in a hot pan for 1 1/2 minutes per side.

-A medium rare steak will have a warm interior and be mostly pink with a tiny bit of red in the center.
+A Medium Rare Steak will have a warm interior and be mostly pink with a tiny bit of red in the center.
 Cook this steak in a hot pan for 2 minutes per side.